The Meet Our Growers page is now on screen. It contains graphs and visualizations that may be difficult to read. Click here to close this page.

 Grimmway Farms has spent 9 years investing in cleaner engines and solar arrays to reduce air emissions by 440 tons and energy consumption by 7 million kWh a year.

-HMC Farms uses solar panels to power their cold storage and water pumps to offset usage of almost 1,200 homes—totaling 2.6 megawatts of production.
+HMC Farms uses solar panels to power its cold storage and water pumps to offset the total yearly electricity usage of almost 1,400 homes—totaling 3 megawatts of production.

-D’Arrigo Bros.
-Co. of California, a Publix broccoli supplier, relocated facilities for shorter routes, which reduced CO2 emissions by 593 metric tons (equivalent to removing 123 cars from the road).
+By relocating facilities, D’Arrigo Bros.
+Co. of California created shorter shipping routes for its broccoli supply, and reduced its CO2 emissions by 593 metric tons.
+This is equivalent to removing 123 cars from the road.

-Village Farms, a Publix tomato supplier, recycles CO2 emissions back into their greenhouse where fresh tomatoes naturally convert it into oxygen.
+Village Farms, a Publix tomato supplier, let nature take the lead in company conservation efforts.
+They recycle CO2 emissions back into their greenhouse, where fresh tomatoes naturally convert it into oxygen.

-Chiquita, a Publix banana supplier, reuses over 2,000 tons of plastic bags and twine to make buckets, pipes, and paving stones with the recycled material.
-There are plenty of uses and reuses for plastic bags.
+There are plenty of uses and reuses for plastic bags and Chiquita, a Publix banana supplier, takes advantage of that.
+They reuse over 6,700 tons of plastic bags and twine per year to make buckets, pipes, and paving stones with the recycled material.